KaushalBhatol/kaushal.iblogger.org/README.md

 * __Q.
 What skills I need for customize This?__
   * Not much more, You just need little html and php. don't affraid with php, Me to have a small knowledge of php. just take some time with my code many things are mentioned as commet. you just need to change that.

+* __Q.
+Which platforms you used for testing this site?__
+  * I used Safari on apple iphone 6, Chrome Browser on Samsung Galaxy M51, And firefox on Ubuntu Desktop.
+For viewport and responce cheackup.

 ## $root